ashishkadam/data-viz/HivePlots/readme.txt

 5) worm2hive.py - Python script that converts the connectivity info (specifically from connectome.csv and neurons.csv) into the jhive format.

+6) worm2nx.py - A modification of worm2hive.py that explores the connectome.csv and
+neurons.csv data structure using NetworkX and Matplotlib.
+An iPython notebook was created to capture the development of this here: http://nbviewer.ipython.org/5486105

 6) *.png - some Hive Plots made with jhive and edited with MS Paint.

 To run the script just go to this folder on the command line (on any OS with Python 2.7)